avila-a/Capstone-Project-ASDS/Easter situation - Meeting with Raúl 052020.md

 ### 2. Get the mediator effects: Two options  to choose from:

-#### 1. Use the methodology from "Identify more, observe less" --> [link](https://www.mendeley.com/reference-manager/reader/bd6a35f1-a6e2-3993-be0d-3dd26b0b3c0f/60cc649b-ae37-f6ef-2ebc-627890c8076a/)
+#### A. Use the methodology from "Identify more, observe less" --> [link](https://www.mendeley.com/reference-manager/reader/bd6a35f1-a6e2-3993-be0d-3dd26b0b3c0f/60cc649b-ae37-f6ef-2ebc-627890c8076a/)

 In order to estimate the effect that is mediated by pollution (4):

 $(2) \frac{dln(GDP)}{d(\gamma_{LEZ\rightarrow Pollution})} = \frac{dln(GDP/WorkingPop)}{d(\gamma_{LEZ\rightarrow Pollution})} + \frac{dln(WorkingPop/WorkingAgePop)}{d(\gamma_{LEZ\rightarrow Pollution})} + \frac{dln(WorkingAgePop/Pop)}{d(\gamma_{LEZ\rightarrow Pollution})} +\frac{dln(Pop)}{d(\gamma_{LEZ\rightarrow Pollution})}, \\ \gamma_{LEZ\rightarrow Pollution} = \frac{dln(Pollution)}{d(LEZ)}$

-And the one that comes from other causal paths: Equation (3) - Equation (4)
+And the one that comes from other causal paths: Equation (1) - Equation (2)

-#### 2. Use the estimated effects LEZ into economic output as explanatory variables:
+#### B. Use the estimated effects LEZ into economic output as explanatory variables:

 From step 1 I have the effect of LEZ in each economic output and mediator of interest: